noahfrederick/vim-composer/README.md

 Some features include:

 * `:Composer` command wrapper around `composer` with smart completion
+* Navigate to source files using Composer's autoloader
+* Insert `use` statement for the class/interface/trait under cursor
 * [Projectionist][projectionist] support (e.g., `:Ecomposer` to edit your
   `composer.json`, `:A` to jump to `composer.lock` and back)
 * [Dispatch][dispatch] support (`:Dispatch` runs `composer install`)